 In May 2011, the FASB issued ASU 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs (Topic 820).
 Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in ASC Topic 820.
 The amendments are to be applied prospectively, and are effective for annual periods beginning after December 15, 2011.
-Plan management is currently evaluating the effect that the provisions of this ASU will have on the Plan's financial statements.
+Plan management is currently assessing the impact of the standard but does not expect any material impact on the Plan's financial statements.